 - Pure Pot Still Turbo Yeast – wonderful to use when adding fruit to your spirits.
 The turbo yeast comes with a pectin enzyme packet which helps to speed up the extraction of fruit sugars during fermentation.

 - Triple Distilled Turbo Yeast – For a clean fermentation process.

 - Express (Fast) Turbo Yeast -This is a fast-acting yeast that makes 14% ABV in less than 24 hours.

 What’s the difference between 24hr and 48hr turbo yeast?

-The difference between a 24 and 48-hour turbo yeast is the time it takes to ferment your wash.
+The difference between a 24 and 48-hour turbo yeast is the time it takes to ferment the wash.
 A 24-hour turbo yeast makes 14% ABV within a day, and a 48-hour turbo yeast makes 14% ABV within 2 days.
-In both cases, if you want to achieve a higher ABV (up to 20%), you should leave your mash to ferment for 5 days.
+In both cases, to achieve a higher ABV (up to 20%) or full attenuation, you should leave the wash to ferment for 5 days.

 How To Use Turbo Yeast